dOrgTech/homebase-app/src/modules/home/utils/faq.md

 &nbsp;
 ### **Configure Proposal and Voting**
 &nbsp;
-**Voting Cycle Duration** - levels = blocks, if you’re familiar with that term from other blockchains.
-In Tezos levels are at least 60 seconds long, so this roughly equates to time.
-7,000 levels would be approximately 5 days.
+**Voting Cycle Duration** - In Tezos levels are 30 seconds long, so this roughly equates to time.
+14,000 levels would be approximately 5 days.
 &nbsp;
 **Proposal Execution Delay** - This is the time, expressed in blocks/levels that need to pass for a proposal to become "executable".
-It should always be more than double the duration of a cycle, to ensure
+It should always be more than double the duration of a cycle, to ensure the proposal will not become executable in the cycle it was created in, nor the one it was voted on.
+In otherwords, it's important that the proposal is not executed before the voting period is up.
 &nbsp;
 **Proposal Expiration Threshold** - The time in levels/blocks required before a proposal becomes expired. **This amount has to be bigger than the proposal execution delay**, because if it’s not, then your proposals would never be executable, because they would expire before they could be executed.
 &nbsp;